Vigevano

 Vigevano (/it/; Avgevan) is a comune (municipality) in the province of Pavia, in the Italian region of Lombardy.
 A historic art town, it is also renowned for shoemaking and is one of the main centres of Lomellina, a rice-growing agricultural district.
 Vigevano received the honorary title of city with a decree of Duke Francis II Sforza on 2 February 1532.
 It is famed for its Renaissance Piazza Ducale in the centre of the town.
 It is also known for the Rassegna Litteraria di Vigevano (Literary Review of Vigevano), an annual cultural event celebrating literature and the arts, which honours two distinguished personalities from the world of culture every year with the National Prize and the International Career Prize.

 History

 The earliest records of Vigevano date back to 963, when for the first time is mentioned in documents the castle of Vigevano.
 Vigevano was given in 1154 by Emperor Frederick Barbarossa in Pavia.

 Vigevano was accordingly besieged and taken by the Milanese in 1201 and again in 1275.
 In 1328 it finally surrendered to Azzone Visconti, and thereafter shared the political fortunes of Milan.
 The Church of San Pietro Martire (St Peter Martyr) was built, with the adjacent Dominican convent, by Filippo Maria Visconti in 1445.
 In the last years of Visconti domination it sustained a siege by Francesco Sforza.
 Once he was settled in power in Lombardy, Sforza arranged for Vigevano to be set up as the seat of a bishop and provided its revenues.

+Demographics

+Ethnicities and foreign minorities

+As of January 1, 2025, foreigners residing in Vigevano with a regular residence permit were equal to approximately 16.3% of the population.
+The most represented nationalities were: